-In the waters of the theme park the dolphins have “found no truth”.
+In the waters of the theme park, the dolphins have “found no truth”.
 There is nothing familiar about the world they’re forced to live in.
 They can’t tap into the history of their “flesh”.
 The speaker makes use of a simple way of describing what happened to them.
-They were “blessed” in their previous world, and in this one they “are not blessed.”
+They were “blessed” in their previous world, and in this one, they “are not blessed.”

 In lines four through six the dolphin speaker/s explains how they came to understand their new, confining space.
-They travelled it for “days” and then “began / to translate.”
+They traveled it for “days” and then “began / to translate.”
 They figured out quickly that there was nothing more to it than what they initially experienced.
 It “was the same space” day after day.
 They are also able to count on the continued presence of man “above” the space.

-In these lines a reader should take note of the three different times the word “space” is used.
+In these lines, a reader should take note of the three different times the word “space” is used.
 The speaker says, “such space” once and “same space” twice.
 This is in order to emphasize the importance of place and space in the dolphin’s world.

 There are moments in which they see one another, and the flash of “silver skin” and think they are somewhere else.
 It brings up a memory of the past in which they were free to swim and be with others of their kind.
-Now, the only colours they really see are the ones on the “ball.”
+Now, the only colors they really see are the ones on the “ball.”
 The stanza ends with the speaker saying that there is no way out of this situation for them until “man has disappeared.”
-This is a dark statement which alludes to more than the end of that day’s show.
+This is a dark statement that alludes to more than the end of that day’s show.
 They know that dolphins, and all those like them, are not going to be free until men are gone for good.

-In the final lines the poem ends on a very dark note.
-They spend the night circling, and eventually sink to the bottom of the pool.
+In the final lines, the poem ends on a very dark note.
+They spend the night circling and eventually sink to the bottom of the pool.
 As stated in the last stanza, they know there is “no hope” of getting out of this situation, there are only the “limits of this pool”.
 Then, the man is back again and the “whistle blows”.
 They are forced to perform while knowing in their minds that they “will die here.”